-Sister Tanner: Your influence on each other as peers is vital.
-At times, It can be even more powerful than the influence of parents, teachers, or administrators.
+S: Your influence on each other as peers is vital.
+At times, it can be even more powerful than the influence of parents, teachers, or administrators.
 I call the kind of role you can and do play “lateral leadership.”
 Today we will talk about side-by-side leadership, rather than top-down leadership.

-Sister Tanner: In fact, just by you being here today, you are leading out by your example.
+S: In fact, just by your being here today, you are leading out by your example.
 Because you have made the choice to be here at this devotional, we feel that we are speaking to a group of potential lateral leaders who can be an influence for good on others who may be less committed.

-President Tanner: I have invited on the stand today students from the Honor Council.
-Would you please stand up?
+J: I have invited on the stand today students from the Honor Council.
+Would you please stand up.
 They are examples lateral leaders.
 They are trying to help create a culture here of high standards and love.